RajGorhekar/FlutterFeed/README.md

     ⮞ location of the user can be known exacty with the help of geolocator

-    ⮞ Deleting a particular postwill also delete it  from the timeline of the users following the Post Owner this is achieved with the help of  firebase triggers and firebase functions which are written in JavaScript
+    ⮞ Deleting a particular post will also delete it  from the timeline of the users following the Post Owner this is achieved with the help of  firebase triggers and firebase functions which are written in JavaScript